ArbitrumFoundation/docs/docs/how-tos/select-delegate-voting-power.md

 ---
 id: select-delegate-voting-power
-title: "How to delegate your voting power: A guide for $ARB token holders"
+title: 'How to delegate your voting power: A guide for $ARB token holders'
 sidebar_label: Delegate your voting power
 description: Learn how to delegate your voting power to a values-aligned Arbitrum DAO delegate.
 dao_author: symbolpunk
 dao_sme: amarrazza
 ---

-import DraftExpectationsPartial from '@site/docs/partials/_draft-expectations-partial.md';
+import DraftExpectationsPartial from '@site/docs/partials/\_draft-expectations-partial.md';

 <DraftExpectationsPartial />

 Delegating your voting power is an essential part of participating in the <a data-quicklook-from='arbitrum-dao'>Arbitrum DAO</a>.
 As a token holder, you have the ability to vote on governance <a data-quicklook-from='arbitrum-improvement-proposal-aip'>proposals</a> and to elect members of the <a data-quicklook-from='security-council'>Security Council</a>.

 If you don't have the time or resources to actively participate in the DAO's governance, you can still make your voice heard by delegating your voting power to a <a data-quicklook-from='delegate'>delegate</a>.
 This how-to will walk you through the process of evaluating and selecting a delegate.

 ### Delegate your voting power on Tally

 :::info Looking for the Tally link?